papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-foreign-asset.md

         MultiLocation {parents: 1, interior: X1(Parachain(2006))};
         ```

     - **admin** - refers to the account that will be the admin of this asset.
 This account will be able to manage the asset, including updating its metadata.
-As the registered asset corresponds to a native asset of the source parachain, the admin account should be the sovereign account of the source parachain.
+As the registered asset corresponds to a native asset of the source parachain, the admin account should be the sovereign account of the source parachain

         ??? note
             The sibling account can be obtained through [Substrate Utilities](https://www.shawntabrizi.com/substrate-js-utilities/){target=\_blank}